hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step3.md

 `kubectl get deployments,replicasets,pods,services`{{execute}}.

 Notice in this deployment there are three Pods declared.
 The service will load balance between the Pods, round-robin style.

 Once available, you can exercise the service two ways.
 First, simply from the command line,

-`curl $(minikube ip)/`{{execute}}
+`curl $(minikube ip):31112`{{execute}}

-the UI for nginx-two can also be seen from the tab "nginx-two" above the command line area or click on this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/
+the same UI for nginx-two can also be seen in your browser from the "nginx-two" tab above the command line area or click on this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/

 As an alternative to the kubectl CLI you can also observe both deployments in the Kubernetes Dashboard by clicking on the tab above this command line or from this link: https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/